 You can apply to one Inn at a time for law school scholarships.
 If you are rejected you can choose to join the Inn anyway (no shame in that!) or wait and try your luck again at this Inn or another in the next scholarship round.
 So it pays to start looking early.
 We recommend you visit the Inns yourself to get an idea of what each has to offer.
 This is easily arranged – just call up and ask for a tour.
 You never know what you might encounter; during our rounds we bumped into a bishop and heard of preparations for one Inn's upcoming Christmas variety show.

 Once you become a member you must participate in 12 'qualifying sessions' to be called to the Bar.
 (The last of these can be the call ceremony itself.)
-Qualifying sessions range from social occasions like dinner in Hall and grand formal nights to educational events like lectures, moots and training weekends.
-You'll also be able to use your Inn's library and other facilities (eg its bar), as well as being assigned a mentor ('sponsor') and getting access to careers advice and skills training.
+Recently the Bar Standards Board proposed scrapping qualifying sessions (an idea that caused 'anger' according The Telegraph), but it quickly junked the idea and for now qualifying sessions are here to stay.
+Sessions can range from social occasions like dinner in Hall and grand formal nights to educational events like lectures, moots and training weekends.
+As a member you'll also be able to use your Inn's library and other facilities (e.g. its bar), as well as being assigned a mentor ('sponsor') and getting access to careers advice and skills training.

 All four Inns of Court can be found right in the heart of London; each is a haven of leafy calm in the busy hectic city.
 With their charming medieval and Georgian buildings and immaculately kept gardens, they have more than a hint of the Oxbridge college about them.
 But don't let the Gothic arches and stained glass put you off if you've never been near any dreaming spires.
 Staff and members alike are chomping at the bit to help students from any background.
 The Inns see improving social mobility as one of their primary goals and make every effort to support and guide those who need advice.
 If you play your cards right – get involved in moots, take heed of your mentor's advice, chat away casually to the right people at social events – then you can get an awful lot out of your Inn membership.